 Check, clean, and change

-Have the car checked by a mechanic or service center as soon as possible.
+If you really want to be on the safe side after traveling through a flood, then you can have your car checked by a mechanic or service center.
 If water seeped into the exhaust pipe or the engine, the fluids and some parts may have to be replaced.
 It would be advisable to have the whole car washed and even the underbody.
 This could save you from shelling out thousands of pesos for major repairs later on.

 Driving through flooded areas requires extra caution and serious consideration.
-Making the wrong choice could lead to costly vehicle repairs or in a total loss.
-We hope these safety tips helps you during a downpour.
+Making the wrong choice could lead to costly vehicle repairs or a total loss.
+We hope these safety tips help you during a downpour.